Back to Selected Work

 • Database: MongoDB + Mongoose

-• Deployment mode supported: single-server serve-client flow or split frontend/API setup
+• Deployment options: single-server serve-client flow or split frontend/API setup